watson-developer-cloud/unity-sdk/README.md

 1. If you need to configure the services that you want to use, complete the following steps.
     1. Log in to Bluemix at https://bluemix.net.
     1. Click the **Create service** button.
-    1. Under **Watson**, select which service you would like to create an instnace of and click that service.
+    1. Under **Watson**, select which service you would like to create an instance of and click that service.
     1. Give the service and credential a name.
 Select a plan and click the **Create** button on the bottom.
     4. Click **Service Credentials**.
     5. Click **View credentials** to access your credentials.